 The SVP movement is powered by its people: a 3400-strong, worldwide network of social sector innovators who share the goal of a better tomorrow through engaged philanthropy.
-These are just a few of the partners in change that will be at the Global Summit in April.
+These are just a few of the partners in change that have joined us for global gatherings over the years.

 Evelyn Kuo Fitzgerald